themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 Ready to de-Blaze Base and board Spaceship React?
 Suit up!

 ### Converting existing templates to React components
-Our first task is to simply refactor each of the major (we're going to leave out the `loading` template and the `notFound` template in the article) Blaze-based templates in Base into React components.
+Our first task is to simply refactor each of the major (we're going to leave out the `notFound` template in the article) Blaze-based templates in Base into React components.
 We'll go file-by-file, combining the existing HTML and JavaScript for each template into singular components.
 As we'll see, by the time we finish we'll end up repeating a lot so if you feel confident you understand the higher-level points, don't be afraid to skip ahead.
 Ready to rock?
 Let's start with the `login` template.

 #### Login
 What better place to start than the entry point to our application?
 To get started, we actually need to start by renaming our `/client/templates` directory to `/client/components`.
 Why?
 Well, we want to ensure that we're not confusing ourselves later.
 When we're working with React, the code we'll write will be referred to as a "component," so it makes sense to rename now.
-Cool?

 Next, inside of the `/client/components/public` folder, we'll want to create a new file called `login.jsx` and add the skeleton for our new component.